METEO 3 Lesson 11 Images

 Text description of the map long-term average temperatures image.

 The image is a colorful map illustrating the mean surface air temperature for the month of May across the Indian subcontinent, based on climatology data from 1968 to 1996.
-The map is overlaid with a scale on the right, ranging from 0 to 35 degrees Celsius, depicted in a gradient from purple to red.
-The regions of northern India and neighboring countries exhibit cooler temperatures shown in blue and green hues, while central and southern parts of India are in warmer shades of yellow, orange, and red, indicating higher temperatures.
-The map includes latitude and longitude markers along the borders.
+A temperature scale appears on the right side of the map, ranging from 0 to 35 degrees Celsius, shown as a color gradient from purple (lowest temperatures) to red (highest temperatures).

 monsoon trough